 So, what is the issue with Action Financial Services?

-Most customers claim that Action Financial Services violated their rights under the Fair Debt Collection Practices Act (FDCPA).
+Most customers claim that they violated their rights under the Fair Debt Collection Practices Act (FDCPA).

 This is a law that protects your rights as a consumer from debt collector abuse.